RobertARandolph/AdmiralBumbleBee.com/_posts/2020-11-19-Starting-over-with-Reaper.md

   * **OFF** `Contents->Options when using one MIDI editor per project->Close editor when the active media item is delete in the arrange view`
     * REAPER's menus really suck, don't they?
 Why isn't this in a searchable file or organized dialog?

+**EDIT**: It's been pointed out to me by the fine fellow at [REAPER blog](https://reaperblog.net) that this is all available in `Preferences->Editing Behavior->MIDI Editor`.
+My oversight there!

+**EDIT**: It's also been pointed out in the comments that these can be accessed via the MIDI Editor window's menu _before_ you dock it.
+Alternatively these options are in the Actions List, however I _did_ look there before I knew exactly what I was looking for.
+Now that I know what I need, it would have been easy to find in the Action List, but the menu hierarchy _helped_ me in this case!

 _Now_ the screenset can be saved.

 When I originally set this up, it took me days to figure this out.
 I wrote some notes, and apparently my notes weren't great because it took me 2 hours to figure it out this time.